 We had discovered a legit secret garden that had been abandoned.

-Claire, my most cautious and obedient child ducked under the gate
+My most cautious and obedient child, Claire, ducked under the gate

-So the rest of the kids and I timidly ducked under the gate and followed her.
+So the other kids and I timidly ducked under the gate and followed her.

 Immediately inside the garden, we smelled the most amazing aroma.

 It was gardenias, magnolias, wild roses, and pink mimosa all mixed together.

 The sun was setting, which meant things started